Five Tips for Designing Small Spaces

 4. Walls and Windows

-The fourth layer are the walls and windows, meaning what you hang on your walls and how you treat your windows.
+The fourth layer is the walls and windows, meaning what you hang on your walls and how you treat your windows.
 To maximize space mirrors work wonders.
 Hanging a mirror either directly across from a window or next to it will give the illusion of space and depth.
 If your room only has windows on one side, hang a wide, horizontal mirror on the opposite wall to reflect the light and give the illusion of more space.
 If you hang artwork, allow space in between for the eye to rest.
 A too tightly hung gallery will feel heavy and squished in an already small space.
 Same rule for hanging shelves—stock them lightly with only items you cherish and love.
 Just like your furniture, keep your walls light and airy.

 Speaking of light and airy, the same applies to your window treatments.
 Don’t use heavy, dark fabrics or blinds that weigh the room down.
 Go for sheer or linen curtains ideally the same color of your wall or trim color and center mount them in between the top of the window molding and the ceiling.
 A thinner fabric will let more light in while softening the lines of the window.
 Roller shades are great for a modern, minimal look.
 Again, keep the same color as the walls or trim.